 Under this Bayesian network, the joint probability for the trajectory can be factorized as below,

 where $\mathcal{F}_{0}=(E_0,O_0)$, and $P(E_i|\cdot)=1$ as it is determistic.
 Now, we define the UQ problem for this stochastic agent system as follows.

 In the machine learning field, the most popular choices of the uncertainty function $U(X)$ are Shannon entropy~\citep{shannon1948mathematical} $\mathbb{E}[-\log P(X)]$, negative log probability $-\log P(X=x)$, and their variants.
-These information-theoretic measures of uncertainty have a nice property, \textit{chain-rule}~\citep{cover1999elements}, making them suit for sequential modeling.
-For example, given $U(\mathcal{F}_{t}):=\mathbb{E}[-\log P(\mathcal{F}_{t})]$, we have the following uncertainty expansion, allowing us to model the agent's total uncertainty as a simple arithmetic of component-level uncertainties \footnote{See Appendix~\ref{sec:apdx:formulation} and~\ref{sec:apdx:uncertainty} for a derivation and alternative measures, e.g., informational energy~\citep{pardo1991information} and nonextensive entropy~\citep{gell2004nonextensive}.}:

-where $U(E_0,O_0)=U(O_0|E_0)+U(E_0)$ denotes an initial query uncertainty plus a task volatility. \paragraph{Desideratum.} While previous LLM UQ setups usually focus on conditional uncertainty of a final answer, agent UQ aims at estimating \textit{joint} uncertainty over the full trajectory, where the estimate from a calibrated agent should be predictive of the reward on that trajectory.
+These information-theoretic measures of uncertainty have a nice property, \textit{chain-rule}~\citep{cover1999elements}, making them suitable for sequential modeling.
+For example, given $U(\mathcal{F}_{t}):=\mathbb{E}[-\log P(\mathcal{F}_{t})]$, we have the following uncertainty expansion, allowing us to model the agent's total uncertainty as a simple arithmetic of component-level uncertainties \footnote{See Appendix~\ref{sec:apdx:formulation} and~\ref{sec:apdx:uncertainty} for a derivation and alternative measures, e.g., informational energy~\citep{pardo1991information} and nonextensive entropy~\citep{gell2004nonextensive}.}: where $U(E_0,O_0)=U(O_0|E_0)+U(E_0)$ is an initial query uncertainty plus a task specification volatility. \paragraph{Desideratum.} While previous LLM UQ setups usually focus on conditional uncertainty of a final answer, agent UQ aims at estimating \textit{joint} uncertainty over the full trajectory, where the estimate from a calibrated agent should be predictive of the reward on that trajectory.
 Formally, for all $r_1>r_2$,

-where $r(\cdot)$ denotes a real-value reward function commonly set as a success-failure binary annotator.
+where $r(\cdot)$ denotes a real-value reward function commonly set as a success-failure binary verifier.

-We draw analogies between agent UQ and probabilistic Turing machines~\citep{gill1974computational}, as well as belief tracking in Partially Observable Markov Decision Processes~\citep{kaelbling1998planning}, highlighting that agent UQ is grounded while still having its unique edge in contrast to these existing theoretical models in terms of setups and focus.
-See Appendix~\ref{sec:apdx:literature} for discussion.
+We draw analogies between agent UQ and probabilistic Turing machines~\citep{gill1974computational}, as well as belief tracking in Partially Observable Markov Decision Processes~\citep{kaelbling1998planning}, highlighting that agent UQ is grounded by, while still having its unique edge in contrast to these existing theoretical models in terms of setups and focus.
+See Appendix~\ref{sec:apdx:literature} for the relevant discussion.